-You can compare the fuel cost per mile between a typical gasoline car vs our electric car by using the calculator below.
+You can compare the fuel cost per mile between a typical gasoline car vs our electric roadster by using the calculator below.
 Costs, such as: oil changes, tune ups, muffler replacement, and engine overhauls of a gasoline car, and battery replacement are not included.
 (According to the United States Department of Energy’s Vehicle Cost Calculator, PEVs cost at leaast 28% less per mile for tires and maintenance compared to their gasoline counterparts.)

 We participated in the National Drive Electric Week event.
 Knoxville, Tennessee is one of 150 cities across the United States and Canada that hosted events the week of September 15th to 21st.
 This nationwide celebration is to heighten awareness of today's widespread availability of plug-in vehicles and highlight the benefits of all-electric and plug-in hybrid-electric cars, trucks, motorcycles, and more.
 The event was organized by the East Tennessee Clean Fuels Coalition and was held in Knoxville at the Ijams Nature Center.